Skip to content

 Why VSWR Still Matters in Every RF Design

-The trouble is that VSWR is just one of several interrelated quantities — return loss, reflection coefficient, mismatch loss, and reflected/transmitted power percentages all describe the same physical phenomenon from different angles.
-Converting between them by hand is straightforward but tedious, especially when you're in the middle of a bench session.
-That's exactly why we built the open the VSWR & Return Loss Calculator — punch in a VSWR value and get every related metric instantly.
+Here's the annoying part: VSWR is just one way to describe what's happening.
+You've also got return loss, reflection coefficient, mismatch loss, and reflected versus transmitted power percentages — all of them describing the exact same physical reality, just from different perspectives.
+Converting between them by hand?
+Sure, it's straightforward.
+But it's tedious as hell, especially when you're in the middle of a bench session and just want an answer.
+That's why we built the VSWR & Return Loss Calculator — type in your VSWR and get every related metric instantly.
+No more scribbling on the back of a data sheet.

 The Core Relationships

-Let's start with the math that ties everything together.
-The reflection coefficient Γ\Gamma is derived directly from VSWR:
+Let's walk through the math that connects all these quantities.
+The reflection coefficient Γ\Gamma comes straight from VSWR:

 Γ=VSWR1VSWR+1\Gamma = \frac{\text{VSWR} - 1}{\text{VSWR} + 1}

-Return loss (RL) expresses the same information in decibels:
+Simple enough.
+Return loss (RL) is just the same information expressed in decibels:

 RL=20log10(Γ) dBRL = -20 \log_{10}(|\Gamma|) \text{ dB}

-Mismatch loss quantifies how much transmitted power you forfeit due to the impedance mismatch:
+Mismatch loss tells you how much transmitted power you're giving up because of the impedance mismatch:

 ML=10log10(1Γ2) dBML = -10 \log_{10}(1 - |\Gamma|^2) \text{ dB}